ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ![Success message](../images/capacity-4.png){: caption="Figure 4.
 Success message" caption-side="bottom"}

 Capacity increases made by using the {{site.data.keyword.cloud_notm}} Dashboard can be made up to 100 blocks of capacity.
-One hundred blocks of capacity equals 10,000 reads per second, 5,000 writes per second, and 500 global queries per second.
+One hundred blocks of capacity equal 10,000 reads per second, 5,000 writes per second, and 500 global queries per second.
 If you require more capacity, see the `Need additional capacity?` tab on the Capacity page.
 {: note}

 #### UI - Cloud Foundry org and space